StCroixTourism.com...It's about all things St. Croix...

 Back to top of page

-19. I have special travel needs.
-Does St. Croix accommodate handicapped travelers with special needs?
+20. I am physically challenged.
+Does St. Croix accommodate travelers with disabilities?

 Yes!
-There are many businesses, restaurants and lodgings that fully accommodate travelers with special needs.
+There are many businesses, restaurants and lodgings that fully accommodate travelers with special needs whether you are confined to a wheelchair, use a walker or are on crutches.
 The U.S. Virgin Islands is fully committed to the provisions of the ADA.
+Many St. Croix businesses are wheelchair accessible and several tour companies will accommodate the physically challenged.
+Click here for more information.

 No, not at all.
 A marriage license needs to be obtained at the courthouse.
 Your union will be recognized as a legal union by any court in the United States.
 There are several wedding planners on the island to help you.
 Click here for more wedding information and for a Marriage Application and License that you can download.